fairyaksh/reading_list/README.md

 - I used the [Inquirer](https://github.com/SBoudrias/Inquirer.js) package as, after thorough research, it seemed to be the most commonly used and active npm package for implementing seamless CLI interaction with the user whilst allowing for the use of hierarchical prompts.
 - I used the [dotenv](https://www.npmjs.com/package/dotenv) package to manage my environment variables, storing my API keys securely and thus allowing for authorised connection to Google Books API through [Google Cloud Platform](https://console.developers.google.com/apis).
 - I used the [clear](https://www.npmjs.com/package/clear) package to clear the terminal after each Inquirer prompt to improve the userflow of the application, making it more user-friendly.
+- I used [chalk](https://github.com/chalk/chalk) to add text styling to my console logs and then [boxen](https://github.com/sindresorhus/boxen) to style the outer box of the message in the terminal.

 ## [Next Steps](#review)
 I would like to discuss the changes I would make if I had more time or were to build on this application in the future: